aliencube/youtube-subtitles-extractor/README.md

 This is the NuGet package library that retrieves subtitles from a given YouTube video, inspired by [@devhims](https://github.com/devhims)' [YouTube Caption Extractor](https://github.com/devhims/youtube-caption-extractor).

+## Known Issues

+- If you use this library on your [Blazor WebAssembly](https://learn.microsoft.com/aspnet/core/blazor/hosting-models#blazor-webassembly) project, you might encounter the [CORS error](https://developer.mozilla.org/docs/Web/HTTP/CORS).
+The only workaround is to use a facade API to retrieve the subtitles.

 ## Getting Started

 1. Install the [NuGet package](https://www.nuget.org/packages/Aliencube.YouTubeSubtitlesExtractor) to your project.